 Accessibility and Inclusion

 My goal is to create a learning environment that supports the learning needs of all students.
 If you have specific physical, psychiatric, or learning disabilities and require accommodations, please let me know early in the semester so that your learning needs may be appropriately met.
-You will also need to have a conversation about and provide documentation of your disability to the Coordinator for Disability Resources, John Hirschman, located on the 3rd floor of Goodnow Hall, 641-269-3089.
+You will also need to have a conversation about and provide documentation of your disability to the Coordinator for Disability Resources, Jae Hirschman, located on the 3rd floor of Goodnow Hall, 641-269-3089.

 Grinnell College offers alternative options to complete academic work for students who observe religious holy days.
 Please contact me within the first three weeks of the semester if you would like to discuss a specific instance that applies to you.
 Since this class will incorporate class discussions and working sometimes in pairs or groups, it is important that I know you will be absent ahead of time so that I can adjust the assignments!

 Neither teaching nor computer science are solitary pursuits.
-This syllabus and all course materials have been prepared in conversation with and adapted from the example of many generous colleagues, including but not limited to those who have taught prior iterations: Dr. Janet Davis, Dr. Barbara Johnson, Dr. Sam Rebelsky, and Dr. Anya Vostinar.
+This syllabus and all course materials have been prepared in conversation with and adapted from the example of many generous colleagues, including but not limited to those who have taught prior iterations: Dr. Janet Davis, Dr. Sam Rebelsky, and Dr. Anya Vostinar.